933 S. Broadway Los Angeles, CA 90015 |

 upper row is white while, barely visible, blue circuits are on the

 The index light above the lockrail.
 It was a Peter Clark rigging installation.
-Photo:
+The year before this house they did both the Orpheum and the Shrine Auditorium.
+In 1927 they also rigged the Chinese.
+Photo: Pat Lile - 2009

 Pre-renovation: the apron and the footlights.
-Pat notes that the stage
+Pat noted that the stage

 was painted black and red during the theatre's Mexican film days.
 It was